xwilchen/Data_Structures_and_Algorithms/README.md

 # Data_Structures_and_Algorithms
-assignments of Data Structures and Algorithms from UC San Diego on Coursera
+This repo stores my assignments of Data Structures and Algorithms from UC San Diego on Coursera